Dynamic3dPM/worktree-manager/README.md

    ```

 3. **Access the UI**:
-   Open http://localhost:3000 in your browser
+   Open http://localhost:3021 in your browser (port configured in docker-compose.yml)

 ### Development Mode